princecharming24hrs/KORTNIT-OSINT-DRIVEN-THREAT-INTELLIGENCE-ASSESSMENT/README.md

 A Proactive and Preventive CyberSecurity Threat Intelligence project for an IT Service firm - Kortnit group

-Our world and business is generally run by information information meant to push the business further for greater productivity ang profit and also enhance decision making through communication most company now used email, social media to achieve these. systems that are used also needs update and upgrades to meet up with the growing information traffic the traffic of information has also posed a threat to many business exposure to attacks, corruption and breach to company data , confidential documents and processes. these has costed millions of dollars in business closure, opportunity, clients and even law suits the project was to carried out to show case a fictious study of a company kortnit group so analyse its volunerbility and also profer process to mitigate against possible IOC incident of compromise detected with its infrastructure to avoid furture attacks
+Our world and business are generally run by information information meant to push the business further for greater productivity and profit and also enhance decision-making through communication Most companies now use email and social media to achieve these.
+Systems that are used also need updates and upgrades to keep up with the growing information traffic The information traffic has also posed a threat to many businesses' exposure to attacks, corruption, and breaches to company data, confidential documents, and processes.
+These have cost millions of dollars in business closure, opportunity, client deflection, and even lawsuits The project was carried out on Kortnit group (kortnit.com) to analyse its vulnerability and also propose a process to mitigate against possible IOC incidents of compromise detected within its infrastructure to avoid possible cyber exploits and future attacks on its business